Exposition Review, Vol. IX: “POP!” Launch

 Expo, Erased: Read New Versions of Our Letters from the Editors

 Currently in the throes of putting together our seventh annual issue, “Flux,” we can’t help but look back at all that’s come before.
-We’ve been able to do so with fresh eyes over the past few months thanks to the creativity and industry of our intern Rachel Alarcio, who’s produced a series of erasure poems based on our past letters from the editors.
+We’ve been able to do so with fresh eyes over the past few months thanks to the creativity and industry of our intern Rayne Alarcio, who’s produced a series of erasure poems based on our past letters from the editors.
 This project, which we’ll be rolling out across our social media channels leading up to the launch of “Flux,” got to the heart of our ambitions and aspirations for Expo in a vibrant new form.

 Continue reading “Expo, Erased: Read New Versions of Our Letters from the Editors”